Dismas House of Nashville

 - Schedule and, if necessary, escort/transport clients to outside service agencies as needed.

-- Attend all mandatory training’s, workshops and meetings as required.
+- Attend all mandatory trainings, workshops and meetings as required.

-- Room searches as needed.
+- Assist in room searches as needed.

-- Attend and escort residents on outings.
+- Attend and escort residents on quarterly outing(s) as needed.

 - Performs other duties as assigned and needed.

 - Bachelor’s degree in behavioral or social sciences, or related field required.
 Master’s in Social Work or related field preferred.

 - 1-3 years of related experience in social services and/or case management with a background in workforce development.

 - Experience working with persons who struggle with substance use or other co-occurring disorders is preferred but not mandatory.